arp242/arp242.net/_posts/safeterm.md

 ----
 Key input handling is kind of a mess, and this is where I really recommend using a terminfo library if at all possible.
-This also avoids the whole backspace/delete key confusion (less of an issue today than it was).
+This also avoids the whole backspace/delete key confusion (less of an issue today than it used to be, but still exists).

 | Codes          | terminfo (short, long)  | Description                                         |
 | -----          | ----------------------  | -----------                                         |